PhD/MD, Massachusetts Institute of Technology (MIT) and Harvard University

 Fellowship awarded to support work towards a PhD/MD in Biology and Biological Sciences at Massachusetts Institute of Technology (MIT) and Harvard University

-Jack was born in Changsha, China.
+DAYAN "Jack" LI was born in Changsha, China.
 As a six-year-old he moved with his parents to Brazil, where his father conducted plant pathology research at an experimental fruit farm.
 Five years later, Jack was transplanted to the U.S., where he grafted his hybrid Chinese-Brazilian background onto American culture.

 During high school in Maryland, he won the top prize at the 2007 Intel International Science and Engineering Fair for research in cancer biology at the National Institutes of Health.
 He was also a National Merit Scholar.